-For some of us our backyards and front yards are the center of attraction.
+For some of us, our backyards and front yards are the center of attraction.
 We toil hard to keep them stylish and modern.
-One of the most popular techniques to decorate your outdoor is using appropriate lighting.
+One of the most popular techniques to decorate your outdoors is using appropriate lighting.
 This of course isn’t in any way a new technique.
-However, using lights to decorate your space to create a desired ambience will never go out of fashion.
+However, using lights to decorate your space to create a desired ambiance will never go out of fashion.

 Most landscapers these days provide exquisite outdoor lighting installations and landscape lighting to lift the allure of your house.

 Here are a Few Techniques You Could Use for Outdoor Landscape Lighting.

 - One of the most popular lighting techniques is highlighting.
 If your backyard or front yard has plenty of trees or has an architectural feature that you would like to highlight, showcase these features by placing the lights at the right angle and distance from the feature.
 Depending on the size of the feature, use the appropriate amount of lights.

 - Use outdoor garden lights to create silhouettes of features.
 If placed correctly, these lights can intensify the look of the feature on the wall and enhance the beauty of the space.
 This technique could be used with features or even with well-trimmed and shaped bushes.
 Use a spotlight and place it right next to the feature, however, direct it toward the adjacent wall to obtain the best silhouette.